ananta-lamichhane/rec-sys/README.md

 2. Python 3.8

 ### Install steps
-Since the project is an web-app.
+Since the project is a web-app.
 You'll need a domain name to make it available on the internet.
 To run web-app locally on a web-server for development, follow follow steps.
 1. Clone
 2. Set up a [python virtual environment.](https://docs.python.org/3/library/venv.html)
 3. Install requirements.`pip install -r requirements.txt`